akpw/mktxp/README.md

 While simple to use, MKTXP also supports [advanced features](https://github.com/akpw/mktxp#advanced-features) such as automatic IP address resolution with support for both local & remote DHCP servers, concurrent exports across multiple router devices, configurable data processing & transformations, etc.

-Apart from exporting to Prometheus, MKTXP can print selected metrics directly on the command line (see an example below).
+Apart from exporting to Prometheus, MKTXP can print selected metrics directly on the command line (see examples below).

 For effortless visualization of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679):